TrafficPLANit/PLANit/README.md

 ## Development

 ### Maven build

+PLANit core has the following PLANit specific dependencies (See pom.xml):

+* planit-parentpom
+* planit-utils

-Projects need to be built from Maven before they can be run.
-The common maven configuration can be found in the PLANitParentPom project which acts as the parent for this project's pom.xml.
+Dependencies will be automatically downloaded from the PLANit website under (www.repository.goplanit.org)[http://repository.goplanit.org], or alternatively can be checked-out locally for combined development.
+The shared PLANit Maven configuration can be found in planit-parent-pom which is defined as the parent pom of each PLANit repository.

-> Make sure you install the PLANitParentPom pom.xml before conducting a maven build (in Eclipse) on this project, otherwise it cannot find the references dependencies, plugins, and other resources.
+> When developing on multiple PLANit projects locally, including the parent-pom; make sure you install the PLANitParentPom pom.xml before conducting a Maven build (in for example Eclipse), otherwise it resorts to the online repository rather then the local one.

 ### Maven deploy